Min. Lydia L. Davis

 Founder & President

-Minister Lydia L. Davis is the visionary Founder and Board President of our nonprofit “You Feed Them Missional Food Pantry, Inc." officially launched in March 2017.
-As a result of this vision, her mission, her passion, her perseverance, thousands of lives have been positively impacted physically, spiritually, relationally.
-She and her Christ Care Ministers have shared the gift of Salvation to hundreds having over 600 individuals who has accepted that gift.
+Rev. Lydia L. Davis is the visionary Founder and Board President of our nonprofit “You Feed Them Missional Food Pantry, Inc." officially launched in March 2017.
+As a result of her God-given vision, her assigned mission, her passion and perseverance, thousands of lives have been transformatively impacted physically, spiritually, relationally.
+She and her Christ Care Ministers have shared the gift of Salvation to hundreds having over 630 individuals who has accepted that gift.
 In addition, 20 have been baptized during our Missional Food Pantry indoors and outdoors!
-That's Kingdom Building!
-The MFP have five initiatives under its missional umbrella to help positively impact and transform lives.
+Kingdom Building!
+Her missional food pantry have five initiatives under its missional umbrella to help positively impact to transform lives.

-Minister Davis has over 26 years in Media, Marketing and Communications through Ministry.
-She's managed a 6-figure ministry budget.
+Rev. Davis has over 30 years in Media, Marketing and Communications in Ministry starting at her church in Fremont, California at South Bay Community Church under her spiritual father, Emeritus Sr. Pastor Dr. Stanley B. Long.
+She's managed a 6-figure ministry budget, has had over 30 team members under her leadership and direction in multiple ministries.
 She is a planter of numerous successful ministries from California to Indiana.
 In Corporate, for over 15 years, she held a Secret Clearance working for a major government Navy contract company.
 She has gifts of leadership, vision, shepherding, insight, and is mission-driven.
-Most important to her is her immediate family and serving to help others.
+Most important to her is her immediate family and serving to help others in need.

-She has facilitated for over eight (8) years Barnes' Tuesday night Prayer Call where her father, Mr. Daniel Davis helps support through Gospel singing during the call.
-She also served as Co-Leader, then ministry Leader of Barnes' Feeding Ministry for 7 years and Servant Leader of the Communications/Media Ministry for 11 years before resigning from both in 2023.
+She has facilitated for over eight (8) years Barnes' Tuesday night Prayer Call where her father, Mr. Daniel Davis helps minister in worship during the call.
+She also served as Co-Leader, then ministry Leader of Barnes' Feeding Ministry for 7 years and Leader of the Communications/Media Ministry for 11 years before resigning from both in 2023.

 Minister Davis serves as the Missional Food Pantries Operations Director, a certified Teacher and Trainer and Certifications Specialist with Faith, Hope and Love Community Inc since 2016.
 FHL is a Missional Food Pantry teaching, training, consulting and launching organization.
-She has taught, trained and/or helped certify and launch as of 2025, seventeen (17) missional food pantries in diverse churches throughout Central Indiana, with more conferences scheduled.
+She has taught, trained and/or helped certify and launch as of 2025, over 20 missional food pantries in culturally diverse churches throughout Central Indiana, with more conferences and soft launches pending throughout the state and abroad.
 Her teaching and ministering conferences have been before American, Hispanic/Latina, and Haitian congregations.
+She helps cast the vision, making it plain, by instruction, the Word, interaction, and practice.

 Since January 2019, she also serve on the Board of Directors for Metro Ministries, Inc. serving on the Grant and Fundraising teams as well as on the Speaker's Bureau visiting and speaking at churches and organizations within the Indiana UMC Central District.

-She is the mother of 35 year old twin sons, Steven and Shawn (Melanie and Shawn Jr), living in Southern California.
+She is the mother of 35 year old twin sons, Steven and Shawn (Melanie, Shawn Jr, & Stori), living in Southern California.
 Her son Steven has his own LLC and is a Behavioral Specialist Assistant for Special Needs Children.
 Her son Shawn is a multi-award top sales winning Premium Sales Account Manager for the Los Angeles Clippers.
-Another of her prayers were answered with the joy of her first Grandchild born 2024.
+Another of her prayers were answered with the joy of her first Grandson born in 2024 and Granddaughter in 2025.
+Her color is purple.

-Rev. Davis was honored to be the first recipient of "The Ripple Effect" Award, June 2023, an inaugural recognition from the UMC Indiana Conference Diversity, Missions, & Justice Ministries (DMJ), for her diverse impact throughout communities that help empower and transform lives, including children.
-She has also received two letters of recommendations from the then Conference Bishop Trimble supporting her, her vision, and the important impact of her ministries.
+Rev. Davis was honored to be the inaugural recipient of "The Ripple Effect" Award, June 2023, an inaugural recognition from the UMC Indiana Conference Diversity, Missions, & Justice Ministries (DMJ), for her diverse impact throughout communities that help empower and transform lives, including children.
+She has also received letters of support from the previous Conference Bishop Julius Trimble and the current UMC Conference Bishop Tracy Smith-Malone supporting her, her organization's mission and vision, and the transformative impact of You Feed Them and its community initiatives.

 Minister Lydia’s vision and implementation of the Annual Back-to-School Community Resource Day, first launched in 2017, was awarded a Mayoral Proclamation proclaiming that August 14, 2021 (the 2nd Saturday of August) is officially recognized as Back-to-School Community Resource Day.
 Several hundred children are registered each year, and through her compassion and leadership is instrumental in giving over a thousand pairs of new shoes to registered children that attend the CRD.

-The Youth Savings ministry was birthed as she contemplated the "missional" arm of the food pantry and its impact in young lives.
-Her vision was to help curtail the future need of food pantries and social services by the youth of today by encouraging financial literacy through investing in self through savings accounts and encouraging monthly deposits.
+The Youth Savings Initiative was birthed as she contemplated the "missional" arm of the food pantry and its impact in young lives.
+Her vision was to help reduce if not eliminate the future need of food pantries and social services by the children of today by encouraging financial literacy through investing in self through savings accounts and encouraging monthly deposits.
 The mission was to encourage the practice consistency over the amount of the deposits.

 In July 2021, she received the Good Samaritan Project Distinctive Leadership Award for her compassion in service and desire to share hope and God's love and light to children and families.
 In November 2020, she received the Mozel Sanders Foundation Essential Worker Award for her sacrifices of service to the community.